dsyer/spring-restdocs-messaging/README.md

 ----
 ```

-You can add other snippets (e.g. to document fields in the message payload) using the public method in `MessageDocumentationInterceptor` before you send or receive any messages.
-A snippet is provided to record a message exchange (input-output) as a Spring Cloud Contract.
-The contract can then be used to construct a stub of the processor app that consumers (drivers) can use to do integration testing.
+You can add other snippets (e.g. to document fields in the message payload) using the public method in `MessageDocumentation`.

+A snippet and public methods in `MessageDocumentation` are provided to record a stubs for messaging with Spring Cloud Contract.
+The contract can then be used to construct a stub of the app that consumers (drivers) can use to do integration testing.
+There is a sample showing the generation and use of such stubs.